-This extemporaneously prepared oral solution of Sotalol hydrochloride (with suspended inactive particles) must be shaken well prior to administration.
+This extemporaneously prepared oral solution of Sotalol HCI (with suspended inactive particles) must be shaken well prior to administration.
 This is to ensure that the amount of inactive solid particles per dose remains constant throughout the duration of use.

 How is Sotalol Supplied

 Sotalol hydrochloride tablets, USP; capsule-shaped bisected light-blue scored tablets, are available as follows:

 80 mg strength imprinted “58/75” on one side and “V” on the reverse side available in the following configurations:

 - Bottles of 100: NDC 0603-5769-21